-Brigatinib comes in tablet form, which is taken by mouth either with or without food.
+Brigatinib is taken by mouth, in tablet form, taken once daily.
+It can be taken either with or without food.
 Tablets should be swallowed whole; do not break, crush or chew the tablets.
 If you miss a dose or vomit soon after taking your dose do not take a second dose.
 Rather, take your next dose at its scheduled time.

 Typically, you will start with 90mg per day, for the first 7 days.
 If you do not have problems with this dose, you will increase the dose to 180mg per day.
 Your dose may be decreased or stopped if you are having side effects.
-If you stop taking brigatinib for 14 days or longer for a reason other than side effects, you will restart by taking 90mg for 7 days, and then increasing your dose to 180mg.
+If you stop taking brigatinib for 14 days or longer, you will restart by taking 90mg for 7 days, and then increasing your dose to 180mg.